observatorycontrolsystem/observatorycontrolsystem.github.io/components/configuration_database.md

 ### Optical Elements

-Much like the Generic Mode Groups, the Optical Element Groups allow for defining arbitrary *types* of sets of optical elements for a **Camera**.
-The optical element groups have an element change overhead that is factored into Request durations, and the elements themselves can be marked as schedulable or not.
-The intention of generic Optical Elements is to support anything user configurable that is in the optical path of an instrument, such as filters, slits, diffusers, or gratings.
-They are used for automatic validation for Requests submitted in the Observation Portal.
+Much like the generic mode groups, the optical element groups allow for defining arbitrary *types* of sets of optical elements for a **Camera**.
+The optical element groups have an element change overhead that is factored into observation request durations, and the elements themselves can be marked as schedulable or not.
+The intention of generic optical elements is to support anything user configurable that is in the optical path of an instrument, such as filters, slits, diffusers, or gratings.
+They are used for automatic validation for observation requests submitted in the Observation Portal.

 ### Cerberus Validation Schema